apache/openwhisk/tools/ubuntu-setup/README.md

   ```

 ### Select one type of data store when creating vm
-Follow instructions [tools/db/README.md](../db/README.md) on how to configure a datastore for OpenWhisk.
+Follow instructions [tools/db/README.md](../db/README.md) on how to configure a data store for OpenWhisk.

 ## Build